vnijs/gitgadget/README.md

 To start using git and gitgadget [introduce yourself to git](http://happygitwithr.com/hello-git.html)

 Set a global user name and email for git.
 Please use your gitlab user name.
 If available, `gitgadget` will put `~/.ssh/id_rsa.pub` into the clipboard when you click the `SSH key` button.
 Provide the key to github or gitlab for authentication.
 By default, `gitgadget` will try to turn on credential helpers for your platform.
-See <a href="http://happygitwithr.com/credential-caching.html target="_blank">http://happygitwithr.com/credential-caching.html</a> for additional information
+See [http://happygitwithr.com/credential-caching.html](http://happygitwithr.com/credential-caching.html) for additional information

 > To avoid possible authentication issues with SSH on gitlab we recommend you clone, push, pull, etc. using HTTPS